rickwassing/cicada-develop/docs/index.rst

 Cicada
 ======

-Cicada is an open source software for analysing actigraphy and data from other wearable devices.
+Cicada is an open source software for analyzing actigraphy and data from other wearable devices.

 .. _index-version: